Arctic blast to send UK temperatures plunging as spring starts with wintry cold snap

 A cold blast of Arctic air is set to end days of milder conditions this weekend, with a temperature drop across the UK forecast despite winter’s end.

+Britons will face a noticeable drop in temperature as much-welcomed springtime double-digit degrees will make way for colder climes in time for the weekend, the Met Office warns.

-Thanks to winds coming in from Spain and Portugal, the country has enjoyed above-average temperatures this week, with the mercury set to hit 16C in the South East on Wednesday evening.
-Spring officially begins today - Wednesday, 20 March - so many Britons will be expecting those warmer conditions to continue.
+Winds arriving from Spain and Portugal brought unseasonable above-average temperatures over the week, with the mercury hitting 16C in the South East on Wednesday, a sure signal to the official beginning of Spring.

+With many hoping for the continuation of sunny and mild days, Met Office meteorologists predict otherwise, as Thursday evening brought an abrupt temperature drop as air from the north changed in direction, leading temperatures to drop to single digits.

-But from Thursday night, a change in direction of air from the north will bring temperatures down again, meteorologist at the Met Office Craig Snell told The Independent.
-Britons will likely need to wrap up warm over the weekend as the mercury falls into single figures as low as 5C.
+Met Office meteorologist Craig Snell told The Independent that people will likely need to wrap up warm over the weekend as the mercury falls into single figures as low as 5C.

 “People may get a bit of a shock as those walking around thinking winter is over will find themselves getting their coat in chilly conditions this weekend,” Mr Snell said.
 “The north westerly and northern winds will see the above-average temperatures for this time of year fall away with temperatures feeling much colder by the weekend.”

-The weather has so far been warm and dry for many parts of the UK this week.
-That will continue into Wednesday when only areas in central England and the north of Scotland will see a few outbreaks of rain.
+Most will wake up to a wet start on Friday across southern parts of England and Wales with sunshine and blustery showers, temperatures will be feeling colder.

-Temperatures will reach 16C in the South East at around 2pm, with the mercury also hitting 13C in the South West, 11C in the Midlands and the North and 10C in southern Scotland.
+Temperatures will reach 11C in the South East at around 11am, with the mercury also hitting 11C in the South West, 10C in the Midlands, between 8 and 11C in the North and 7C in southern Scotland.

-Thursday will remain clear for most with temperatures slightly lower than Wednesday, before turning colder and windy later in the evening.

-On Friday morning, and going into the weekend, temperatures will be above 5C for most of the country There could be overnight frost and a fall of snow on higher ground in Scotland and the north England - but “nothing unusual for this time of year”, said Mr Snell.
+On Friday temperatures will be above 5C for most of the country, yet there could be overnight frost and a fall of snow on higher ground in Scotland and north England.
+But it’s “nothing unusual for this time of year”, said Mr Snell.

 He added: “It’s going to be a weekend of sunshine and blustery winds - no snow bomb, but it will start to feel colder.
 People have started going outside without their coats, but come Friday they will be grabbing them again.”